IVETRI/SoulQueen/README.md

 Can be found on telegram as [SoulQueen](https://t.me/SoulQueenBot) 👸🏻

-Alternatively, [find me on telegram](https://t.me/iMvEtRi)!
-(Keep all support questions in the support chat, where more people can help you.) ☺
+Alternatively, [find me on telegram](https://t.me/iMvEtRi)!(Keep all support questions in the support chat, where more people can help you) ☺

 # Channel
 You can also join our Channel : [Tamil BotZ](https://t.me/TamilBotZ) 🤖🤖🤖